Circuit Component Reuse Across Tasks in Transformer Language Models: Conclusion and Further Discussion

 \subsection{Conclusion}

 A major concern with the methods of mechanistic interpretability we address in this work is the possibility that analyzing circuits in smaller models and/or on toy tasks might not lead to better understanding of neural networks in general.
 Our work provides a proof of concept where results from an analysis done on a small model (GPT2-Small) on a toy task (IOI) in \citet{wang2022} allows us to make accurate predictions about a different and more complex task task on a bigger version of that model (GPT2-Medium).
 Aligning the IOI circuit onto GPT2-Medium revealed a simple and obvious avenue via which we could `ideally' intervene on the model to fix model errors.
-We believe this result provides a promising avenue for future circuit analysis.
 Although the scale of the model tested here is still relatively small, related work has already shown that circuit analysis techniques can help us understand models in the billions of parameters range \citep{lieberum2023does}.
 That, combined with the insights we present here, suggests an exciting path forward for understanding, controlling, and improving even production-scale models.